MyCNAClass.com helps students to find local CNA classes.

 Requirements for nursing assistant vary from state to state.
 States often require students to complete a state-approved education programs, and then pass competency exams.

-In 2018, 38% of nursing assistants worked at nursing care facilities, skilled nursing facilities.
+In 2019, 37% of nursing assistants worked at nursing care facilities, or skilled nursing facilities.
 State, local, or private hospitals hired 27% of them.
 Continuing care retirement communities and assisted living facilities for the elderly hired 11% of them.
 Home healthcare services hired 5% of them.
 Government hired 4% of them.

 The basic job functions of nursing assistants include bathing and cleaning patients, helping patients dressing and using toilet, serving meals and helping patients eat, turning and transferring patients, communicating with patients of health concerns and reporting to nurses, and measuring vital signs of patients like blood pressure and temperature.